What to Look for in a Cofferdam Contractor

 Number of Contractors

-- One contractor for manufacture and installation?
+- One contractor for manufacturing and installation

-- One contractor for manufacture; self installation?
+- One contractor for manufacturing, then performing self installation

 - Does the contractor offer cofferdams in the size(s) you need?